johanhenriksson/reverse-proxy/README.md

 $ sudo docker-compose up
 ```

-### 3. Expose other containers through the traefik reverse proxy
+### 3. Expose other containers through the reverse proxy

 The basic steps are:
-- Refer to the external `web` network to be able to communicate with the reverse proxy
+- Add container to the external `web` network to be able to communicate with the reverse proxy
-- Add routing rules using traefik labels
+- Add matching rules using traefik labels.
+See https://docs.traefik.io/v1.7/basics/#matchers
 - Add a hostname for the container to `/etc/hosts`

 Example container setup: